 8. To conclude

 There is not one single highway to win the Amazon Buy Box, but rather a series of actions and data-driven decisions.
+If you want to sell on Amazon, you'll need Amazon seller software.

 And as Mariah Carey sings at the end of every year, "All I want for Christmas is the Amazon Buy Box", we wish you a lot of success in your hunt :)